Canadian Security Intelligence Service: Training

-CSIS Intelligence Officers are required to complete the Intelligence Officer Entry Training (IOET) program at CSIS HQ in Ottawa, Ontario, followed by a three-year development program.
+CSIS Intelligence Officers (IOs) are required to complete the Intelligence Officer Entry Training (IOET) program at CSIS HQ in Ottawa, Ontario, followed by a three-year professional development program with a mandatory posting in Ottawa.
+Upon completion of the program, IOs may progress to the investigator role and may be relocated to other offices.
 Intelligence Officers are put on probation for at least a year upon completion of the IOET.

-Secret Court

-According to L'Hebdo Journal, it is reported that some senior officials of the service would go to a bunker in Ottawa to file and discuss warrant applications with judges designated by the Federal Court.
-However, the site of this secret court is not located.
+Foreign language training is also available for Intelligence Officers.

 Research, analysis and production

 The RAP was reorganized in 1996–1997 in order to better coordinate with the Intelligence Assessment Secretariat of the Privy Council Office.
 It has four sub-divisions: Counter Intelligence, Foreign Intelligence, Counter-terrorism and Distribution.

 Oversight

 As part of an omnibus national security bill passed by the Parliament in 2019, the oversight and reporting regime for CSIS was overhauled.
 The previous agency that handled all oversight of CSIS, the Security Intelligence Review Committee (SIRC) was replaced by a new agency, the National Security & Intelligence Review Agency (NSIRA), which now includes oversight of all national security and intelligence activities undertaken by any agency of the Government of Canada.

 The reforms also included the creation of a new Intelligence Commissioner who reports to Parliament and has quasi-judicial oversight of all national security matters.

 National Security and Intelligence Committee of Parliamentarians (NSICOP) is the primary oversight committee in regards to Canadian Intelligence.
 The committee performs strategic and systematic reviews of the legislative, regulatory, policy, expenditure and administrative frameworks under which national security activities are conducted.
 The committee is composed of members from the House of Commons and Senate.
 While members are made up of Members of Parliament, the committee is not a standing committee nor a special committee of Parliament.
 Rather, it is an agency of the executive branch, itself overseen by the Prime Minister's Office.

+According to L'Hebdo Journal, it is reported that some senior officials of the service used a bunker in Ottawa to file and discuss warrant applications with judges of the Federal Court.